jmbohan/entrepreneurship/notes/wk1/what_is_an_entrepreneur.md

 where

 **LTV** average customer **lifetime value** (e.g., 5000 USD/customer) <br/>
-- churn rate
+- churn rate: what fraction of customers do you lose every month
-- service fees per unit time
+- service fees per unit time: how much the service cost per month/year
-- duration of engagement
+- duration of engagement: How long does the average customer stay with the company
-- additional services adopted
+- additional services adopted: total value of services

 **CAC** **customer acquisition cost** (e.g., 3000 USD/customer) <br/>